Bipolar Disorder in Children

 What is bipolar disorder?

-Bipolar disorder is a mental illness that causes children to have severe high and low moods.
+Bipolar disorder is a mental illness that causes children to be very irritable and have significant swings in mood.
 Bipolar disorder was previously called manic-depressive disorder.
 Children with this illness experience unusual mood changes, moving from feeling very happy and joyful to feeling deeply sad.
 Other children experience chronic irritability, sometimes accompanied by mood shifts.
-Additional symptoms include grandiose behavior, pressured speech, racing thoughts, decreased need for sleep, and hypersexuality.
+Additional symptoms include grandiose behavior, pressured speech, racing thoughts, decreased need for sleep, risky behavior, and hypersexuality.
 If the illness goes untreated, school, relationships, and daily life may become difficult.
 Youth with bipolar disorder are also at increased risk for suicide and/or delinquent behavior with incarceration.

 What are the symptoms of bipolar disorder?